georgepaul171/portfolio/GreenGPT/README.md

 # GreenGPT: A Generative AI Tool for Sustainable Retrofit Recommendations

-GreenGPT is a portfolio project that uses Generative AI to produce tailored retrofit recommendations for office buildings, based on structured inputs such as age, location, heating system, and lighting type.
-It aims to support decarbonisation strategies by using GPT-4's language capabilities within a structured pipeline.
+GreenGPT is a portfolio project that uses Generative AI to produce tailored retrofit recommendations for buildings, based on structured inputs such as age, location, heating system, and lighting type.
+It supsport 'green' strategies by using GPT-4's language capabilities within a structured pipeline.

 ---

 ## Project Overview

-**Goal:** Provide actionable retrofit suggestions to improve energy efficiency and reduce carbon emissions for commercial office spaces.
+**Goal:** Provide retrofit suggestions to improve energy efficiency and reduce carbon emissions for commercial spaces.

 **Approach:**
 - Input building characteristics (e.g., age, number of floors, energy systems)
-- Use GPT-4 to return customized recommendations
+- Use GPT-4 to return customised recommendations
-- Optionally visualize results in a Streamlit interface
+- Optionally visualise results in a Streamlit interface

 ---